umarmf343/RANKBEAM/README.md

 More detailed packaging instructions (including the Inno Setup installer) are available in [`docs/BUILD_WINDOWS.md`](docs/BUILD_WINDOWS.md).

 Packaging tips for Windows builds are collected in [`docs/BUILD_WINDOWS.md`](docs/BUILD_WINDOWS.md).

+### Browser companion prototype

+Prefer to work in the browser?
+A Tailwind CSS proof-of-concept that mirrors the desktop flows is available under [`docs/web-companion`](docs/web-companion/README.md).
+The prototype demonstrates tabbed research views, adjustable throttling controls, and sortable localisation tables that align with the native app experience.

 **Product List**
 ![alt text](https://i.imgur.com/ES5M4Rx.png)